This post may contain affiliate links. See our disclosure policy.

 - Combine the Jimmy Dean Premium Pork Sausage, bread crumbs, milk, garlic, paprika, salt and pepper in a large bowl or food processor and mix until all the ingredients are thoroughly incorporated.

-- Divide the sausage mix evenly into 4 sections and make a long tube down each rectangle pastry (see picture below).
+- Divide the sausage mix evenly into 4 sections and make a long tube down each rectangle pastry.

-- Roll the pastry up over the Jimmy Dean Premium Pork Sausage and pinch the seam together.
-Cut each roll into 4 sections.
+- Roll the pastry up over the Jimmy Dean Premium Pork Sausage and pinch the seam side together.
+Cut each roll into 4 sections with a sharp knife.

-- Place the sections on a cookie sheet lined with parchment paper or a baking sheet.
+- Line a baking tray with parchment paper.
+Place the sections on a baking sheet lined with parchment paper.

 - Mix the egg wash together and brush each roll with it.
-Then sprinkle on a little paprika (see picture below).
+Then sprinkle on a little paprika.

 - These are traditionally eaten plain or dipped in ketchup.
 They are also delicious dipped in barbecue sauce, marinara, alfredo sauce, country gravy, and cheese sauce.